lllibano/LABFT/README.md

-# Libano's Systolic Array Generator
+# Libano's Hardened Systolic Array Generator
 A parametric RTL code generator of an efficient integer MxM Systolic Array implementation for Xilinx FPGAs.
+This repository is an evil cousin to [Libano's Systolic Array Generator](https://github.com/lllibano/SystolicArray), with error detection capabilities.

+*This repository is also one of the contributions of an IEEE Transactions on Reliability paper that is currently under review.*

 ---